 - stiff neck

 - vision changes

 - double vision

 - pain that increases when you move or cough

 - loss of consciousness

 A few different types of headaches cause pain on only one side of your head.
-You can usually relieve these headaches with over-the-counter medications and lifestyle changes like relaxation and rest.
+You can usually relieve these headaches with over-the-counter medications and lifestyle changes like more rest.

-See your doctor for headaches that are severe or that interfere with your life.
-Your doctor can find out what’s causing your headaches and recommend treatments to help manage your pain.
+See your doctor for severe headaches that interfere with your life.
+Your doctor can discover what’s causing your headaches and recommend treatments to help manage your pain.